qais20/labs/terra-labs/terra/README.md

 ## Repository Structure

 - `environments/`: Contains configurations for each environment (`dev` and `prod`)
-- `modules/`: Contains reusable Terraform code for the VPC
+- `modules/`: Contains reusable Terraform code for the EC2

 ## Setup Instructions